-The district will contact local news and radio stations to report the delayed start and will send notice to caregivers via SchoolMessenger.
-Notices will also be posted on the district website and on our social media feeds.
+The district will contact local news and radio stations to report the delayed start and send notices to caregivers via SchoolMessenger.
+Notices will also be posted on the district website and social media feeds.

-All bus routes will be delayed by exactly two hours (i.e., if your bus stop is normally at 8:37 a.m., it will be at 10:37 a.m. on delayed start days).
+All bus routes will be delayed by exactly two hours (e.g., if your bus stop is typically at 8:37 a.m., it will be at 10:37 a.m. on delayed start days).